AERI's Mission and Goals

 Mission Statement

-The Alpine Ecosystems Research Institute (AERI) is a member-supported, grant-funded 501C3 nonprofit that conducts multi-disciplinary research focused on clarifying the evolving relationships between humans, montane ecosystems, and their native species.
+The Alpine Ecosystems Research Institute (AERI) is a member-supported, grant-funded 501(c)(3) nonprofit that conducts multi-disciplinary research in high-elevation and mountainous ecosystems.
 Our mission is to promote the conservation and restoration of montane ecosystems by conducting cutting-edge research, developing innovative restoration strategies, and engaging in public education and outreach efforts.
-Our team of experts is dedicated to advancing the understanding of these complex systems and providing actionable insights that will help protect them for generations to come.
-Join us in our efforts to preserve the natural beauty and biodiversity of our alpine ecosystems.
+Our team of experts is dedicated to advancing the understanding of these complex systems and providing actionable insights that will help protect them for generations to come!

 AERI, originally established in 2018 as the Beartooth Ecosystems Alpine Archaeological Research (BEAAR) Project, is an ongoing interdisciplinary undertaking that investigates behavioral, technological, and environmental foci associated with evolving human-mountain relationships over the late Pleistocene and Holocene in the mountain ranges of the Greater Yellowstone ecosystem and Rocky Mountain Ranges.
 By focusing on the documentation of ancient cultural landscape use, biocultural interaction, and paleoenvironmental proxies, AERI has begun to clarify how ancient cultures behaviorally, technologically, and demographically adapted to and evolved with high-elevation environments spanning the past 13,000 years on the Yellowstone Plateau.